willbraun/redux-demo/README.md

-This is a walkthrough of Redux Toolkit quick start https://redux-toolkit.js.org/tutorials/quick-start
+I created this repo to follow along with the Redux Toolkit quick start guide. https://redux-toolkit.js.org/tutorials/quick-start